 Easy Raspberry Swirl Sauce

-Place a stainless steel mesh strainer over a bowl big enough to hold your raspberry sauce.
+- Place a stainless steel fine mesh strainer over a bowl big enough to hold your raspberry sauce.
 Fill the strainer with the raspberry sauce, and with a spoon or a spatula, stir content in the strainer.
 The strained liquids will drip into the bowl from the strainer, and the seeds will remain in the strainer.

 Gluten Free Oreo Cheesecake Crust

-Transfer the gluten-free oreo crust to your prepared pan and spread out evenly with a small offset or the bottom of a metal measuring cup.
-Bake in your 325F oven for 10 minutes.
-Remove from the oven and allow to cool before adding the cheesecake filling.
+- Transfer the gluten-free oreo cookie mixture to the prepared pan and spread it out evenly with a small offset or the bottom of a metal measuring cup.

 DO NOT turn your oven off after you baked the crust.
 Reduce your oven temperature to 300F - make sure to keep an eye on it.
 Many ovens have issues keeping a steady temperature at 300F.
 If you see your oven thermometer drop below 300, turn up your oven to 310-315F.